Overview of Azure Files identity-based authentication options for SMB access

 - Azure file shares only support identity-based authentication against one of the following domain services, either Azure Active Directory Domain Services (Azure AD DS) or on-premises Active Directory Domain Services (AD DS).

 - Neither identity-based authentication method is supported with Network File System (NFS), which is in preview.

 Identity-based authentication for Azure Files offers several benefits over using Shared Key authentication:

 Extend the traditional identity-based file share access experience to the cloud with on-premises AD DS and Azure AD DS

 If you plan to lift and shift your application to the cloud, replacing traditional file servers with Azure file shares, then you may want your application to authenticate with either on-premises AD DS or Azure AD DS credentials to access file data.
 Azure Files supports using both on-premises AD DS or Azure AD DS credentials to access Azure file shares over SMB from either on-premises AD DS or Azure AD DS domain-joined VMs.

 Enforce granular access control on Azure file shares

-You can use Azure Files to back up your existing on-premises file shares.
-Azure Files preserves your ACLs along with your data when you back up a file share to Azure Files over SMB.
+You can use Azure file shares to back up your existing on-premises file shares.
+Azure Files preserves your ACLs along with your data when you back up a file share to Azure file shares over SMB.

 How it works